 11. Citrus fruits like grapefruits, oranges, lemons, limes

 Pure cocoa is extremely bitter.
-Connoisseurs know that chocolate with 80% cocoa content provide a special taste experience.
+Connoisseurs know that chocolate with 80% cocoa content provides a special taste experience.
 You can improve your tolerance for bittersweet chocolate by starting with some variety of milk chocolate, and gradually increasing the cocoa content.
 In addition to the natural bitterness of cacao, chocolate can provide several other healthy benefits.

 13. Red wine

 Eggplant not only tastes good, but also has impressive healing properties.
 Eggplant juice has a particularly positive effect on rheumatism, sciatica and kidney ailments.
 Generally raw eggplant may cause stomach and intestinal discomfort, due to strong bitter flavors.
 That being said, the bitters that it provides are an excellent digestive aid.

 17. Bitter Melon